traceym75/Tips/README.md

 Time: I spent about 2 hours on this exercise.

-+Features:
+Features:

 - User can calculate a tip, choosing from 3 tip presets
 - I designed an app icon as well